Analysis | The 13 biggest hoaxes in America, according to Donald Trump

 There was one particular use of the word, though, that came up a lot.
-Back in 2013, he attracted some attention by describing global warming as a hoax, an assertion that was predicated on a major ice storm and cold temperatures ... in December.
+In 2013, he attracted some attention by describing global warming as a hoax, an assertion that was predicated on a major ice storm and cold temperatures ... in December.
 If global warming were real, why is there still winter, Trump asked.
 Checkmate.

 As he was running for president, though, this blunt descriptor became something of an albatross.
 He had been all over the map on the issue of climate change for years and recognized that some voters wanted to hear something a bit more refined on the subject.
-His longstanding hatred of wind turbines, born of frustration about the spoiled views at a golf course in Scotland, was moderated when an Iowa voter in 2015 challenged him on subsidies the industry relied upon in that state.
+His long-standing hatred of wind turbines, born of frustration about the spoiled views at a golf course in Scotland, was moderated when an Iowa voter in 2015 challenged him on subsidies the industry relied upon in that state.
 Being a politician was different than just being a guy hollering at things.

 But now Trump is once again a guy hollering about things, albeit one who’s leading in early polls for the 2024 Republican presidential nomination.
-And so, in order to get applause from his base as well as to attack President Biden, Trump on Monday released a statement again disparaging the “global warming hoax” and Biden’s attendance at a conference centered on the subject.
+And so, to get applause from his base as well as to attack President Biden, Trump on Monday released a statement again disparaging the “global warming hoax” and Biden’s attendance at a conference centered on the subject.
 It’s an odd moment at which to make such a claim, given that we’ve learned far more over the past eight years about how the world is warming as a result of human activity, but nuances of the science were never the trigger for Trump’s position on the subject.
 So, he declared, it’s a hoax — in fact, the “7th biggest Hoax in America," a global hoax somehow contained by this nation’s borders.

 Trump went so far as to outline a number of other hoaxes, in order, so that we might better appreciate just how rampant such hoaxes are.
 So here, without further ado, the 13 biggest hoaxes in America.